 Due to the years of stress and extreme disruption to my family’s life leading up to the demolition of our home and the ongoing harassment and threat of litigation from the Council after the demolition, my family broke up.
 After my partner left I gave up the fight and moved away from the site.
 Up until that time I had neither the knowledge nor financial ability to fight the unlawful action that had been taken against me and it is now apparent the Council preyed on that fact.

-Residential rating assessments continued to be issued until 1993.
+Residential rating assessments continued to be issued until this day.

 In my absence the site of my former home became a local rubbish tip and scrap vehicles accumulated on the land.
 It became an eyesore, an annoyance to local residents and the subject of further enforcement action, which required me as owner of the site to clear it even though this situation was a direct result of the council demolishing my home.